thinkjs/thinkjs/packages/think-trace/README.md

 - `ctxLineNumbers`: How long you want show error line context, default is `10`.
 - `err404Template`: 404 error template path, if you want to specific.
 - `err500Template`: 500 error template path, if you want to specific.
+- `error`: callback function when catch error, it receives Error object as parameter.

 ## Contributing